Heat pump and Refrigeration Cycle Thermodynamics

 Well thermodynamics is actually a part of your daily routine.
 Thermodynamics has a Greek origin, which basically suggests the relation between Thermal energy and Mechanical Power.
 This is the science which studies the whole heat transfer process which involves all the characteristics such as the change in temperature, pressure, and volume.
 The whole refrigeration and heat pump cycle is completely based on thermodynamics.

 Thermodynamics actually refers to the removal of heat from one object or substance, and then transferring it to the other, as we already know that the heat always flows from the hot body to the colder body.
+Heat pump refrigeration operates on the principles of thermodynamics to efficiently move heat between indoor air and outdoor air.
+The refrigeration cycle works by using a liquid refrigerant that absorbs heat from one area and releases it in another through heat exchangers.
+During the heat pump cycles, the refrigerant absorbs heat from outdoor air, even at low temperatures, and transfers it to the indoor environment.

 Heat Pump Thermodynamics